torvalds/linux/Documentation/hwmon/abituguru.rst

 W83L950D is a generic microcontroller with a custom Abit application running on it.

-Despite Abit not releasing any information regarding the uGuru, Olle Sandberg <ollebull@gmail.com> has managed to reverse engineer the sensor part of the uGuru.
-Without his work this driver would not have been possible.
+Despite Abit yest releasing any information regarding the uGuru, Olle Sandberg <ollebull@gmail.com> has managed to reverse engineer the sensor part of the uGuru.
+Without his work this driver would yest have been possible.

-Known Issues
+Kyeswn Issues
 ------------

-The voltage and frequency control parts of the Abit uGuru are not supported.
+The voltage and frequency control parts of the Abit uGuru are yest supported.

 .. toctree::
    :maxdepth: 1